FatimaALzahrani/BUCPC/BUCPC/C/README.md

 ## Discription
 Majd and Hoor are close friends and they like playing games together.
 One day, they came up with a new game.
-The rules of the game are as follows:
+The rules of the game are as follows:<br>
-•	They will make a list of N numbers to play with.
+•	They will make a list of N numbers to play with.<br>
-•	Hoor plays first and the two players make moves in alternating turns.
+•	Hoor plays first and the two players make moves in alternating turns.<br>
 •	In a single move, a player chooses the maximum number in the list and removes it as well as all the other elements to its right.
-If there are multiple elements with the maximum value, the player chooses the leftmost element.
+If there are multiple elements with the maximum value, the player chooses the leftmost element.<br>
-•	The first player who is unable to make a move, loses the game.
+•	The first player who is unable to make a move, loses the game.<br>
 You will be given a list of N numbers.
 Can you tell who will win this round according to the rules?

 ## Input
 The first line contains a single integer $T$ the number of test cases $(1 ≤ T ≤ 10)$.
 The first line of each test case contains one integer $N$ $(1 ≤ N ≤ 100) $- denoting the number of elements in the list.
-The second line of each test case contains $N$ numbers $a_1,a_2,..,a_n$ . $(1 ≤ ai ≤10^5)$.
+The second line of each test case contains $N$ numbers $a_1,a_2,..,a_n$ . $(1 ≤ a_i ≤10^5)$.

 ## Output